-It’s a little political storm, and it’s getting riled up more and more by all these members of the Mormon Church that get sent out as electioneers – to try and drum up votes for Joseph.
-And, these are hybrid electioneers slash Mormon Missionaries.
+It’s a little political storm, and it’s getting riled up more and more by all these members of the Church of Jesus Christ of Latter-day Saints that get sent out as electioneers – to try and drum up votes for Joseph.
+And, these are hybrid electioneers slash Missionaries.
 Because, we talked about the New York City newspaper – the Prophet – as saying “vote for Joseph Smith because he’s God’s prophet in these last days.”
 These electioneers are the same thing.
-They’re preaching the gospel of the Mormon church.
+They’re preaching the gospel of the restored Church of Jesus Christ.
 And, they’re preaching about the restoration of God’s priesthood through Joseph Smith.

 But, there are hundreds of these men, and women, leaving Nauvoo as electioneers for Joseph Smith.
 They are very excited about Joseph running for president.
 A lot of them are leaving on steamboats from Nauvoo.
-And on the steamboats they’re preaching Mormonism to people and campaigning for Joseph Smith.
+And on the steamboats they’re preaching the doctrine of their new religion to people and campaigning for Joseph Smith.
 And, they’re holding mock elections, to see how the people on the steamboats are going to vote – to gauge public interest.
-And, because the steamboats are leaving out of heavily-Mormon Nauvoo, Joseph Smith is winning every one of these steamboat polls.
+And, because the steamboats are leaving out of heavily-Latter-day Saint Nauvoo, Joseph Smith is winning every one of these steamboat polls.
 And so this is only making the electioneers more excited, and more focused, to get joseph elected as president.